yuno-payments/yuno-docs/docs/Wallets/apple-pay/sdk-integration-apple.md

   description: ""
 ---

 This guide provides a step-by-step process to integrate the Yuno SDK with Apple Pay for one-time payments.
 One-time Apple Pay payments using the Yuno SDK provide a streamlined integration experience.
-The SDK handles the complexity of Apple Pay integration while providing simplified payment token handling, built-in fraud screening support, automatic 3DS authentication when required, and a seamless user experience.

 > 📘 Setup Required
 >